We Are Panoz

 All efforts paid off in 2006 when the Panoz Esperante GTLM scored two huge wins.
 Multimatic won its class at the 12 Hours of Sebring, and Team LNT scored the GT2 class victory at the 24 Hours of Le Mans.
 In both cases, the Esperante GTLM beat every major sports car manufacturer, including Porsche and Ferrari.
 It also came second at the same year’s Petit Le Mans.

 Since then, the Panoz Avezzano has made an impressive debut in the 2017 Pirelli World Challenge GTS Championship.
 With 6 wins and 10 podiums in 18 races, the Panoz factory team had Panoz back on the Manufacturers Championship podium in second place narrowly missing out on victory.

 If you yearn for an American sports car with ultimate exclusivity and true motorsports heritage, Panoz is the only choice.

-Panoz, based in Hoschton, Ga. and part of the DeltaWing Technology Group, is a designer and manufacturer of exclusive, American-made luxury sports cars.
+Panoz, based in Hoschton, Ga., is a designer and manufacturer of exclusive, American-made luxury sports cars.
 It was the first U.S. auto manufacturer to use super formed aluminum panels for its bodies and created America’s first Aluminum Intensive Vehicle (AIV), the Panoz AIV Roadster.
 The Panoz headquarters also features the Panoz Museum that showcases Panoz sports car and racing history and accomplishments such as the 1997 Le Mans GTR 1, the 1998 Q9 hybrid Le Mans prototype – the first modern hybrid race car, and the 2000 Panoz LMP1 Roadster S that won the 1000km of Nürburgring.
-Please visit Panoz.com and follow us on Facebook and Twitter.
-For images, please visit our Flickr page.
+Keep up to date with our news and follow us on Facebook, Instagram, Twitter, YouTube and Snapchat.